boghammar/MMM-SL-PublicTransport/README.md

                                             // TimeTabledDateTime.
 See the DisplayTime section below.
             cleanHeader: false,             // If set to true the last update time is not shown
                                             // in the header
+            showIcon: true                  // Optional.
+If true show an icon of the type of transport

         }
     },